 Claude smiled.
 And for an instant his eyes came to life.
 But it was a matter of an instant.
-The sparkle of life flashed in his eyes only once, to be immediately replaced by that otherwise perennial expression of badly repressed sadness.
+The sparkle of life flashed once, only to be immediately replaced by that otherwise perennial expression of barely repressed sadness.

 Claude had a slight limp.
 So slight as to be almost unnoticeable.
 Yet once you zeroed in on it you could no longer discount it.
 That limp was an old story, Betty had been told in confidence.
 And she was sure of that.
 But she had also the vivid impression that limp was the result of something ugly.

 In B, after the initial description, the dark secret can then be suggested just using the words crystallized rictus.
 Isn’t it nifty?

 In C the focus seems to be more on feelings, hence the choice of repressed sadness.

 Finally, in D it’s the limp to remind us readers that a dark secret lies in the past of the main character.

 Even though character tags can be pretty effective you should always keep clear from stereotypes when you use them–of course, unless you want to use such stereotypes for a good reason.

 You should also try hard to keep them to a minimum.
 In fact like too many speech tags can turn even the most intriguing dialogue into an unreadable farce, also character tags can operate the same kind of black magic on your work.